Lucy Pawlak: The Halfway House

 With thanks to:

-Jan Belina Brzozowski, Fabian Czolbe, Robert Dennis, Thomas Fossgård, Robert Hardy, Carlo Jelavic, James Kambietz, Tato Kotetishvili, Gil Leung, Jolanta Pawlak, Susan Pawlak, Witold Pawlak, The Parsonage, Alex Pearce, Elizabeth Pruszynski, Professor Stanisław Szymański, Angela Święc and The Showroom, London.
+Domo Baal, Jan Belina Brzozowski, Fabian Czolbe, Robert Dennis, Thomas Fossgård, Robert Hardy, Carlo Jelavic, James Kambietz, Tato Kotetishvili, Ghislaine Leung, Jolanta Pawlak, Susan Pawlak, Witold Pawlak, The Parsonage, Alex Pearce, Elizabeth Pruszynski, Professor Stanisław Szymański, Angela Święc and The Showroom, London.

 They think, that they didn't know each other